Plant DetailShow Menu

 Tags:

-#drought tolerant#easy to grow#native perennials#herbaceous#deer browsing plant#herbaceous perennial#native garden#naturalizes#self-seeding#naturalized area#sandy soils tolerant#rocky soils tolerant#clay soils tolerant#dry soils tolerant#butterfly friendly#host plant#perennial#butterfly garden#sandy soil#native#birds#spikes
+#drought tolerant#easy to grow#native perennial#herbaceous#deer browsing plant#herbaceous perennial#native garden#naturalizes#self-seeding#naturalized area#sandy soils tolerant#rocky soils tolerant#clay soils tolerant#bird friendly#dry soils tolerant#butterfly friendly#host plant#perennial#butterfly garden#sandy soil#native#spikes

 Cultivars / Varieties: